Explore the most beautiful cities in Greece with this list! We’ve covered all the prettiest Grecian cities, many of which are unknown to the masses.

 Known for endless seaside resorts and unique, charming islands, Greece’s best-known destinations are often not its cities.
 That’s because many of the most important cities in the country are huge concrete jungles with relatively anonymous facades that grew between the end of the 1800s and the beginning of WWI.

-Many cities also underwent severe aerial attacks in WWII and were reconstructed with a practical approach, and some lack of imagination.
-This is the case with Athens and Thessaloniki, the most important and crowded cities in the country with some very picturesque neighborhoods.
-They are not exactly known for being pretty.
+Many cities also underwent severe aerial attacks in WWII and were reconstructed with a practical approach and some lack of imagination.

 As far as Thessaloniki is concerned, the situation is not much different from Athens’ panorama.
 The northern city boasts beautiful areas, like the Laladika quarter or the seaside promenade, but it is also overcrowded and full of modern soul-less buildings.